YuanMaSa/aws-well-architected-framework/README.md

 * Replace EC2 with Athena (Serverless, flexible and scalable)
 * Use Athena (Presto query) to transform the nested JSON into columnar data instead of using EC2 to run program
-* Replace Glue job with AWS Batch in charge of scheduling tasks
+* Replace Glue job with AWS Batch in charge of task scheduling

 **How about this one**